CrkJohn/workshop1/README.md

 ### What do means the word SNAPSHOT in the version value?

-- Es basicamente una version 1.0 en desarrollo, al estar en desarrollo descargarla hoy daría una archivo diferente al descargarlo mañana o ayer.
+Es básicamente una versión 1.0 en desarrollo, al estar en desarrollo descargarla hoy daría un archivo diferente al descargarlo mañana o ayer.

 ### What is the purpose of the packing tag into the POM file?